pharmpy/pywrapr/README.md

 # pywrapr
-An Python package to create a wrapper in R
+A Python package to create a wrapper in R. Generates converted docstings and wrapper code from Python to R.